ThomasMertes/seed7/src/read_me.txt

 COMPILING UNTER LINUX

-    For linux the compilation process is the simplest.
-The file 'makefile' is (almost) identical to 'mk_linux.mak' and that file is already prepared to compile under linux.
+    For Linux the compilation process is the simplest.
+The file 'makefile' is (almost) identical to 'mk_linux.mak' and that file is already prepared to compile under Linux.
   Just type:

     make depend